mukil/dm4-sign-up/README.md

      allow for setting up a second workspace membership which user can opt-in via the new `/sign-up/edit` page
 *    the home page url (redirecting after log-out) and the start page url (redirecting after login) are new options and come with respective configurable messages/labels which are displayed by the UI when redirecting

 A configuration topic is associated with the "Plugin" topic representing this plugin upon installation and can be altered by user `admin`.
+Setting input fields to an empty value means deactivating the features who depend on this configuration value it.

 ## Licensed under the GPL License 3.0